Terry Funk: Other media

+Funk's appearance in the 1978 Sylvester Stallone movie Paradise Alley would lead to numerous collaborations between Funk and Stallone.
+Funk would do stunts for Rocky III, and also recommended Hulk Hogan's appearance in the film to Stallone.

-In 1989, Terry Funk appeared as a bouncer in the movie Road House with Patrick Swayze.
+Terry Funk appeared as a bouncer in the movie Road House (1989) with Patrick Swayze.
 In 1999, Funk was featured in director Barry Blaustein's wrestling documentary Beyond the Mat.
-His legendary toughness was attested to when cameramen followed him to a medical appointment, where he was told, by the doctor, that he should not even be able to walk without intense pain.
-He has also appeared in other movies such as Paradise Alley, The Ringer, and Over the Top.
+His legendary toughness was attested to when cameramen followed him to a medical appointment, where he was told by the doctor that he would not be able to walk without intense pain.
+He also appeared in other movies such as The Ringer, and 1987 Stallone film Over the Top.
 He released an autobiography, Terry Funk: More Than Just Hardcore, in 2005.

 On May 11, 2010, Funk appeared on "Right After Wrestling" with Arda Ocal on SIRIUS Satellite Radio to discuss his possible retirement, to which he replied "I never really truly will retire".
 This was also the interview with the infamous quote, "I dislike Vince (McMahon).
 I'm jealous of Vince."

-In 1985, Funk appeared in the short-lived western "Wildside".
+In 1985, Funk appeared in the short-lived western Wildside.
 Only six episodes were aired.
 Behind the scenes, Funk choreographed the street fight between Rocky Balboa and his nemesis Tommy Gunn at the end of Rocky V. Funk's name can be seen in the end credits.
 Funk also had a short lived career in music.
 The release of the album "Great Texan" in 1984 which was a soft rock AOR oriented album.
 The album was met with mixed reviews and is generally considered a "cult classic" by fans.
-Funk has also appeared in several WWE video games, in WWE SmackDown vs Raw 2008 and WWE SmackDown vs Raw 2011 as himself and in WWE '13 as downloadable content as his Chainsaw Charlie gimmick.
+Funk also appeared in several WWE video games, in WWE SmackDown vs Raw 2008 and WWE SmackDown vs Raw 2011 as himself and in WWE '13 as downloadable content as his Chainsaw Charlie gimmick.
+He was also included as downloadable content for WWE 2K24, and WWE 2K25.

 In July 2022, Terry Funk released his self-titled biographical comic book through Squared Circle Comics.

 Personal life

 Funk married his wife Vicky Ann on August 14, 1965.
-They had two daughters together, Stacy and Brandee.
-For many years, Terry and Vicki owned a ranch in Canyon, Texas, which they later sold.
-Vicky died on March 29, 2019, as confirmed by Ted DiBiase on Twitter.
-In the documentary film Beyond the Mat, Funk is told by a doctor he needs a knee replacement.
-Years later, he had the operation.

-Funk was close friends with NFL player John Ayers.
-Funk is also close friends with Sylvester Stallone.
+They had two daughters together.
+For many years, Terry and Vicky owned a ranch in Canyon, Texas, which they later sold.
+Vicky died on March 29, 2019.
+Funk was close friends with NFL player John Ayers and Hollywood actor Sylvester Stallone.
 On September 12, 2016, Funk underwent surgery for an inguinal hernia, and was supposed to be resting and in bed for a couple of weeks, but chose to attend Tommy Dreamer's House of Hardcore shows.

-In June 2021, fellow wrestling legend Don Muraco reported Funk was diagnosed as living with dementia and is living in an assisted living facility.
-However, on December 29, 2021, Ric Flair announced on his podcast with Mark Madden that Funk had returned home and was doing well.
+In June 2021, fellow wrestling legend Don Muraco reported Funk was diagnosed as living with dementia and was living in an assisted living facility.
+On December 29, 2021, Ric Flair announced on his podcast with Mark Madden that Funk had returned home and was doing well.